rwth-iat/semantic-matching-interface/Use Cases.md

 This example deals with the automated application of data pre-processing algorithms.
 A data analyst has a series of algorithms for data preprocessing that are equipped with a semantic description.
 If they now wants to find out which algorithm can be applied to a data series with semantically described metadata, they also needs semantic matching for this.

+## Matching between Information Models
+Information models, such as Asset Administration Shell Submodels and OPC UA Companion Specifications may contain similar information, however modeled slightly differently.
+Semantic Matching can be the first step for transforming information in one model to the information in another.

 # Classification of Use Cases